VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/volttron-central-demo.rst

 ------

-To log in to VOLTTRON Central, open a browser and login to the Volttron web interface, which takes the form `https://localhost:8443/vc/index.html` where localhost is the local host of your machine.
+To log in to VOLTTRON Central, open a browser and login to the Volttron web interface, which takes the form `https://localhost:8443/vc/index.html` where localhost is the hostname of your machine.
 In the above example, we open the following URL in which our localhost is "volttron-pc": https://volttron-pc:8443/vc/index.html and enter the user name and password on the login screen.